Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: Constructing the upper bounds on one-way key rates with help of the CC attack

 \subsubsection{Random binning}

-In case Alice bins the $\varnothing$-outcome randomly, the first term in Eq.~\eqref{eq:PA-term} is the same as for no preprocessing or deterministic binning.
-The second term must be evaluated based on the stochastic matrix $\cS$ given in Eq.~\eqref{eq:rand_bin_map}, whose only last column yields a non-trivial contribution.
-Hence, we obtain
+As before, the first term in \eqnref{eq:PA-term} is unaffected by any binning of the $\varnothing$-outcomes and, hence, also when Alice bins these randomly.
+However, the second term in \eqnref{eq:PA-term} must now be evaluated based on the stochastic matrix $\cS$ given in \eqnref{eq:rand_bin_map}, which is no longer deterministic---its last column yields a non-trivial contribution.
+Hence, for random binning of inconclusive outcomes we obtain